Simply Tap "Add Location" on the home screen and follow the setup.

 You can give it a more memorable name and tap add.

-Just tap one and FileBrowser will connect and browse to the bookmarked folder.
+Just tap one and FileBrowser for Education will connect and browse to the Bookmarked folder.

-If you are reading a long PDF, whether it's a book or a presentation or even a legal document, add a bookmark.
-When you tap that bookmark, FileBrowser will remember the location in the file and open it where you left off.
+If you are reading a long PDF, whether it's a book or a presentation or a legal document, add a bookmark.
+When you tap that bookmark, FileBrowser for Education will remember the location in the file and open it where you left off.

 From this page you can add a Bookmark:

 Then tap '+', for rapid navigation to this file next time.

 The Siri keyword "this" will associate FileBrowser for Education's current document or Folder with the Siri reminder.

 For example simply navigate to a folder or file and say "Siri remind me of this tonight" or "Siri remind me of this when I get home" and Siri will create a reminder linked to FileBrowser for Education's current folder or document.

 Annotate your PDFs and Images to make comments, highlight text and use the drawing tools.
 FileBrowser for Education offers full support for Apple Pencil to make drawing and writing easier on iPad Pro.
 Once you have finished annotating your document or image FileBrowser for Education will save the new file and keep the original as a backup.